 Which makes me sad sometimes, seeing us not exploring the full potential and taste of the vegetable which truly is wonderful in taste and nutrition.

 Eggplant is a very versatile vegetable and easily blends with whatever dish you put it in.
-It has that bland, earthy sort of taste which serves as the biggest advantage over the rest of the lot.
-Since it allows it to blend in easily into any dish.
+It has that bland, earthy sort of taste which serves as its biggest advantage in the Vegetable Kingdom.
+I cook Baingan in a lot of ways and will update the blog soon with those amazing recipes.Jump to Recipe

-In a typical Indian kitchen, large, deep violet colored, pulpy brinjals are charred on an open flame, mashed and then mixed along with a spicy tempering made of onions, tomatoes and basic north Indian spices.
+What is Baingan bharta: It is simply roasted and mashed eggplant cooked with fragrant spices.
+In a typical Indian Punjabi kitchen, large, deep violet colored, pulpy brinjals are charred on an open flame, mashed and then mixed along with a spicy tempering made of onions, tomatoes and common north Indian spices.

-Here, in my English kitchen, I try to roast the aubergines in an oven.
-It saves the hassle and time and though it works well as long as the cooking thing is concerned.
-But that mouthwatering smoky flavour that comes from charring the baingan is what makes this dish so amazing.
+- Here, in my English kitchen, I usually roast the aubergines in an oven to save on time and hassle.
+But that mouthwatering smoky flavour that comes from charring the baingan is of no comparison .
 Roasting it over coals adds another level of brilliance to it.

 If you like to cook Authentic Punjabi recipes, you might like to try other recipes that I have posted-